Manufacturers & Machine Shops

 If your products are not COTS, we look to your DoD contracts to determine if you handle Controlled Unclassified Information (CUI).
-If you don’t handle CUI, your DoD contract information is Federal Contract Information (FCI).
-You’ll only need CMMC Level 1.
+But if you don’t handle CUI, your DoD contract information is Federal Contract Information (FCI).
+And you only need CMMC Level 1.

 Ok, you handle CUI

 Your goal is to differentiate CUI from all other information you handle, segregate it into a dedicated and secure environment, and minimize its footprint.
 We ascertain the nature and category of your CUI through a review with the DoD’s CUI Registry.
 And we scope CUI within your business organization using our proprietary Data Lifecycle approach to reduce compliance effort and cost.

 We offer a CUI Scoping service to begin your CMMC 2.0 compliance program.

 Your progression from NIST 800-171 to CMMC

 DFARS 252.204-7012, -7019, and -7020 require you to perform a NIST 800-171 self-assessment.
 And submit summary-level score with POAM information to the DoD’s SPRS web portal, and remediate POAM deficiencies in pursuit of DFARS 252.204-7021 CMMC 2.0 Level 2 compliance.

 Have you made your SPRS submission?

 If you haven’t made your SPRS submission, we offer an affordable consulting package with a 30-day turnaround time.